suryanag0999/weather-app-level-2/README.md

 # Weather App

 ## 🌦 Overview
 This is a React-based Weather Application that provides real-time weather forecasts using the Open-Meteo API.
-The application fetches weather data and displays key information like temperature, humidity, wind speed, and weather conditions.
+The application fetches weather data and displays key information like temperature, humidity, wind speed, and weather conditions...

 ## 🚀 Features
 - Fetches real-time weather data.
-- Displays current temperature, humidity, and wind speed.
+- Displays current temperature, humidity, and wind speed..
-- User-friendly UI built with React and Tailwind CSS.
+- User-friendly UI built with React and Tailwind CSS..
 - Optimized for performance and responsiveness.
 - Error handling for API requests.